Home Courses Psychology and Counselling BSc (Hons) Criminology and Forensic Psychology

 Graduate with basis for chartership with the BPS

-To become a Forensic Criminologist or Psychologist, you will need to register with the BPS.
+To become a Forensic Criminologist or Psychologist, you will need to register with the British Psychological Society (BPS).

-This degree offers you the graduate basis for chartership with the British Psychological Society and you would go on to complete a BPS-accredited MSc Forensic Psychology qualification to prepare to take the doctoral level Stage 2 BPS qualification.
+This degree offers you the graduate basis for chartership with the BPS, and you would go on to complete a BPS-accredited MSc Forensic Psychology qualification to prepare to take the doctoral level Stage 2 BPS qualification.

 Gain the skills and knowledge employers want